Evaluating a Methodology for Increasing AI Transparency: A Case Study: Results

 FS team members did not report that any resources were \textit{un}helpful.
 They did identify some gaps and stated that there was too much content to digest it all.
 T1-A identified procedural guidance that he would have liked to have such as a \say{minimum set of fields} required for a FactSheet template.
-T2-A described a desire to have concrete guidance for how long the methodology should take and which facts to start with.
+T2-A described a desire to have concrete guidance for how long the documentation process should take and which facts to start with.
 To address this, T2-A developed a schedule based on his team's first attempt at creating a FactSheet template, which provided guidance for subsequent efforts. \say{We needed something to explain the process...
-Starting with the methodology of the site and then breaking it out into 'Here's a six-week schedule' basically.
-To give (the rest of the team) something concrete.} Similarly, to address T1-A's concern, the team shared the template (tailored through their work for the healthcare domain) and FactSheet for future teams to use as a starting point.
+Starting with the [documentation process on] the site and then breaking it out into 'Here's a six-week schedule' basically.
+To give (the rest of the team) something concrete.}